Field Notes · 07 May 2026 · Ground Up Guides

 The grading plan shows how water moves across the site.
 It depicts existing and proposed elevations using contour lines — lines connecting points of equal elevation.
 The closer together the contour lines, the steeper the slope.

-What to look for: How water drains off your lot and where it goes.
-Drainage should always flow away from your building pad toward a swale, inlet, or right-of-way — never toward an adjacent property or structure.
-Look for the building pad elevation — this tells you how high your finished floor will sit relative to the street and adjacent lots.
+Confirm how water drains off your lot and where it goes.
+Drainage should flow away from your building pad toward a swale, inlet, or right-of-way — never toward an adjacent property or structure.
+Look for the building pad elevation to understand how high your finished floor sits relative to the street and adjacent lots.

 Sheet 02